xUser5000/CS-Notes/Computer Networks/OSI Reference Model.md

 - **The Presentation Layer** is concerned with the syntax and semantics of the information transmitted.
 - **The Application Layer** contains a variety of protocols that are commonly needed by users.
 	- **Example**: HyperText Transfer Protocol (HTTP).

+## Advantages
+- The OSI reference model was devised before the corresponding protocols were invented, which meant it was not biased toward one set of protocols.

+## Disadvantages
+- The designers did not have much experience and didn't have a good idea of which functionality to put in which layer.

 # Sources
 - Andrew S. Tanenbaum's "Computer Networks" - Section 1.4.1